doursand/drlnd_project1/README.md

 ### Credit

+- Google DeepMind, especially this paper about [Deep Q-Networks](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
-All credits go to Udacity as the code presented is largely inspired from one of the nano degree exercise
+- Udacity for most of the code (largely inspired from one of the nano degree exercise)